Which Mock Draft Simulators Have CPU-to-CPU Trades?

 How Each Simulator Handles CPU-to-CPU Trades

-Simulator CPU-CPU Trades AI Personalities Trade Frequency
+Simulator CPU-CPU Trades User-CPU Trades GM Personalities Trade Frequency

 NFL Draft Buzz Not specified Variable